0xAX/linux-insides/Booting/linux-bootstrap-5.md

 Last preparation before kernel decompression
 --------------------------------------------------------------------------------

-The `.text` section starts with the `relocated` label.
+In the previous paragraph we saw that the `.text` section starts with the `relocated` label.
 For the start there is clearing of the `bss` section with:

 ```assembly
 	xorl	%eax, %eax